v-poghosyan/linkedout/README.md

 ## Why

 As of now, LinkedIn doesn't offer a bulk-delete option for personal activity.
 There's a [data-deletion form](https://www.linkedin.com/help/linkedin/ask/TS-DDF) in an obscure location, and they're mandated by state laws (such as the California Consumer Privacy Act) to delete your data.
 However, if your account is restricted for *any* reason, they refuse your request.
-Restrictions are handed out very liberally for a lot of different reasons because it is in their interests to hoard your data.
+Restrictions are handed out very liberally for a lot of different reasons because data hoarding is preferred.

 This tool aims to put *you* in charge of your own data.
 It exists because what should be a basic right requires technical intervention to exercise.